NewLisper/proLLog/README.md

 wish I have time to finish it in some day.

 #About 99 Prolog Problems
-[It](https://sites.google.com/site/prologsite/home) provides some interesting problems for beginners.
+[The 99 Prolog Problems](https://sites.google.com/site/prologsite/home) provide some interesting problems for beginners.
 I use some of them for testing,but it's difficult to finish them all without built-ins' support.
 My implementation also lacks Num and related Ops, so Ints are represented in church code (z,s(z),s(s(z))..),it does cause efficiency issues.

 #How to use it
 The run.sh script is just a example for running code.pl.